VilsHub/portsListner/readme.md

-# About script
+# About scripts

+## listener
-Portlistener is a bash script used for running a web server on a specified ports.
+listener is a bash script used for running a web server on a specified ports.
 The use of a web server eliminates the false connection refuse error caused by net cat utility, and its automated

-# Requirements
+### Requirements

 This script is dependent on the followings: